skzhang1/Wild-Time/README.md

 All Eval-Fix scripts can be found located under `scripts/eval-fix`.
 All Eval-Stream scripts are located under under `scripts/eval-stream`.

 ## Checkpoints
-In `checkpoints/`, we provide pretrained model checkpoints for all baselines used in our paper under the Eval-Fix train setting.
+In `model_checkpoints/`, we provide pretrained model checkpoints for all baselines used in our paper under the Eval-Fix setting.

+To use these checkpoints, add the flags `--load_model --log_dir=./model_checkpoints` to your command.

 ## Licenses
 All code for Wild-Time is available under an open-source Apache 2.0 license.
 We list the licenses for each Wild-Time dataset below: